Does a Background Check Show Employment History? Spoiler: Yes, Here’s What Employers See

 • Maintain consistent formatting and content across all your resumes while only changing key details.

-With Teal, you'll always have your full work history readily available in one place with the ability to easily toggle roles, skills, and achievements on or off for certain applications.
+With Teal, you'll always have your full work history readily available in one place with the ability to easily toggle roles, skills, and bullet points on or off for certain applications.
 No more frantic scrambling to recreate lost resume versions or forgetting past job details.

 Get a firm grasp over your work history today with Teal's AI Resume Builder to pass any background check and put your best resume forward!